 Step 1 for TPGM - Nominate the student(s) for access to the online course.
+Do you know a talented student that needs a challenge?
+This track is for you to nominate them for access.
 Courses do not open until 1 February - students will not have access until then but register students early so they can be ready to go.
 Nominations for registration is continuous to 31 March, after that date, students can still be nominated but will only be eligible to take the online courses.

-Teachers, prior BWSI students, and teaching assistants (TAs) can also apply for online course access by using the same link that the students use to apply to the online program
+Teachers, prior BWSI students, and teaching assistants (TAs) can also apply for online course access by using the same link that the students use to apply to the online program.
+After nomination, the student will be sent a link to register themselves for access to the free online course.

-Step 2 Student Registration: After nomination, the student will be sent a link to register themselves for access to the free online course
+Step 2 Student Registration: Are you a student who is interested in these technologies?
+You can register yourself without a nomination to get online course access.
 Students will receive their unique ID number after they complete and submit their registration for the online course.
 Students will also need to self-register on Piazza to be able to participate in the course Q&A forums, all piazza information will be found in the online courses.
 All online courses will remain open for independent learners, even if they are not accepted into the July program